-You generally cannot deduct in one year the entire cost of property you purchased and placed in service for use either in your trade or business or to produce income, if the property has a useful life substantially beyond the tax year; instead, you can depreciate such property.
-That is, you can recover the cost of the property over a number of years by deducting a part of the cost each year.
-Or, instead of recovering the cost of the property by taking depreciation deductions, you can elect under Code section 179 to recover all or part of the cost of qualifying property, up to a limit, by deducting it in the year you place the qualifying property in service.
+You generally cannot deduct in one year the entire cost of property you acquired, produced, or improved and placed in service for use either in your trade or business or to produce income if the property is a capital expenditure.
+Instead, you generally must depreciate such property.
+Depreciation is the recovery of the cost of the property over a number of years.
+You deduct a part of the cost every year until you fully recover its cost.
+You may be able to elect under section 179 to recover all or part of the cost of qualifying property up to a limit, by deducting it in the year you place the qualifying property in service.
 For more information, refer to Publication 946, How to Depreciate Property.

 The kinds of property that you can depreciate include machinery, equipment, buildings, vehicles, and furniture.
 You cannot claim depreciation on property held for personal purposes.
-If you use property, such as a car, for both business or investment and personal purposes, only the business or investment use portion may be depreciated.
-The cost of land is never depreciable, although buildings and certain land improvements may be.
+If you use property, such as a car, for both business or investment and personal purposes, you can depreciate only the business or investment use portion.
+Land is never depreciable, although buildings and certain land improvements may be.

 You may depreciate property that meets all five of the following tests: